 Cooking for a family of three or more at your campsite will require quite a bit of cooking gear.
 Many items from your kitchen will work just fine, but you may need to buy or rent a few additional tools as well.
 Additionally, we have been working hard to reduce our single-use plastic and paper products as well as embracing leave no trace principles, we hope you will join us in this effort!
 And be sure to check out our Car Camping Menu for easy and delicious camp meals.

 Depending on the type of camping we are doing, we have two variations of our camp kitchen section on our family camping checklist.
 If we are on a road trip relatively close to home and are car camping somewhere with a picnic table and facilities, we pack a lot differently than if we’re flying into Utah or doing a backpacking adventure.

-Camping Hack: While a lot of stuff like cutting boards and chefs knives can be used from your home kitchen, store most of your cookware in a small bin or Tupperware that can also be used as a dish washing basin.
+Camping Hack: While a lot of stuff like cutting boards and chefs knives can be used from your home kitchen, store most of your cookware in a small bin or Tupperware that can also be used as a bin for washing dishes.
 We store all of our plates, forks, cups, etc in the bin and do not touch it except for day hikes and camping trips.

 Personal Tip: One exception to this hack is the grill pan.
 We bought a grill grate specifically for camping, but with 3 kids, I use it at least 3 days / week at home on things like eggs, pancakes, french toast, grilled cheese, etc.

 When we have a fire pit and a picnic table, we will bring cast iron cookware, a camping grill grate, and a camp stove.
 You can obviously cook much more elaborate meals with this configuration, but the weight and space really play a factor.
 Clearly, this gets you into “glamping” territory, which we occasionally embrace.